 Joanna McDonough grew up in Peabody, Mass., and attended Pingree School before graduating from Mount Holyoke College.
 At Mount Holyoke, she majored in history and minored in political science.
 McDonough was also a four-year member and captain of the basketball team, receiving recognition as a Seven Sisters Scholar Athlete and a NEWMAC All-Academic Scholar Athlete.
 She continued her education at Brown University, where she received an M.A.T. degree in history/social studies education.
 She most recently earned her Doctor in Education degree from Northeastern University.
 Dr. McDonough's research and dissertation focused on equity and justice in classroom practices and academic programming in co-educational independent schools.
 Her previous position was at Miss Porter’s School, where she served as history department chair — she developed the school’s women’s studies curriculum — head cross-country coach, and head track and field coach.
-At Brooks, Dr. McDonough serves as dean of curriculum and instruction, teaches history and Self in Community, is the program director of cross country, serves on the Diversity Leadership Council, and lives in Gardner House with her partner, Koosha, and their dog, Bernie.
+At Brooks, Dr. McDonough serves as dean of curriculum and instruction, teaches history and Self in Community, is the program director of cross country, serves on the Diversity Leadership Council, and lives in Gardner House with her partner Koosha and their dog Bernie.